brtmr/podfox/README.md

 Work in Progress and unfinished.
 Use at your own risk.
 ## Requirements
-requires feedparser, pycurl and colorama
+requires feedparser, requests and colorama install automatically via pip:
-Ubuntu: ```sudo apt-get install python3-colorama python3-feedparser python3-pycurl python3-docopt```
+Ubuntu: ```pip install podfox```

 ## Configuration